Feeling sick (nausea) is common and usually goes away on its own. There are some things you can try that might help.

 Non-urgent advice: See a GP if you:

-- do not feel better in a few days
+- are feeling sick and do not feel better in a few days

 - often feel sick (it keeps coming back)